colev1/pet-finder/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ### Testing
-In the movie-tracker directory, you can run the test files using:
+In the pet-finder directory, you can run the test files using:
 `npm test`